2025 State of Nostalgia Report - ThrowbackBuysState of Nostalgia 2025 | ThrowbackBuys

 3x

-November search activity vs.
+November search activity vs. typical monthly average

 ~40%

-December's share of
+December's share of annual sales

 ThrowbackBuys Perspective